Governors and Trustees Feedback

 progress against the strategic vision.

 Framework for Governance

 The Governing Body Code of Conduct is not a definitive statement of responsibilities but is concerned with the common understanding of broad principles by which the governing body and individual governors will operate.
 School Governor Service would recommend

 that every governing body adopts this Code of Conduct at their first meeting of each academic year.

-National Governors Association Governing Body Code of Conduct - September 2016
+National Governors Association Governing Board Code of Conduct - 2018

 Governor Mark is a national award.
 It is a kite mark which provides external evaluation of the quality of governance in a school.
 The Governor Mark Standards Document is freely available to any governing body for use as a comprehensive health check.